timoklimmer/r-on-aml-moe/README.md

 ## Known Issue(s)
 - You might run into deployment issues when updating an existing deployment.
 This is currently under review.
-In the meantime, you might need to delete the previously deployed endpoint before re-deploying.
+In the meantime, you might need to delete the previously deployed endpoint, environment and model before re-deploying.

 ## Prerequisites